Ginevra King

 During her relationship with Fitzgerald, Ginevra wrote a Gatsby-like story which she sent to the young author.
 In her story, she is trapped in a loveless marriage with a wealthy man yet still pines for Fitzgerald.
 The lovers are reunited only after Fitzgerald attains enough money to take her away from her adulterous husband.
 Fitzgerald kept Ginevra's story with him, and scholars have noted the plot similarities between Ginevra's story and Fitzgerald's novel.

 King separated from Mitchell in 1937 after an unhappy marriage.
 A year later, Fitzgerald attempted to reunite with King when she visited Hollywood.
 The reunion proved a disaster due to Fitzgerald's alcoholism.
 A disappointed King returned to Chicago and she divorced Mitchell in 1939.
 She married John T. Pirie Jr., a business tycoon and owner of the Chicago department retailer Carson Pirie Scott & Company in 1942.
-She died in 1980 at the age of 82 at her estate in Charleston, South Carolina.
+She died in 1980 at age 82, at her estate in Charleston, South Carolina.